Relying on single source of revenue such as oil, was a wrong

 interfering in Iran's internal affairs

-investors and certainly would create incentives for better performances.
+affiliated investors and certainly would create incentives for

-Secondly, the by-products of oil, farming and other resources will
+better performances.
+Secondly, the by-products of oil, farming and

-of industrial world to replace oil by another source of energy,
+shifting of industrial world to replace oil by another source of

-loss of income and increase of dependency is enough to wake-up the
+energy, loss of income and increase of dependency is enough to

 Unfortunately heavy investments in Iran's petrochemical sector,